woossi0/suite/docs/usermanual/source/webapps/sdk.rst

 .. todo:: Add image.

-.. note::  Type ``suite-sdk deploy --help`` to see a full list of possible arguments.
+.. note::  Type ``suite-sdk debug --help`` to see a full list of possible arguments.

 Press :command:`Ctrl-C` in the terminal window to shut down the server.